nss-day-cohort-18/d18-milestone-challenge-modern-javascript-leead4/README.md

-# Modern JavaScript Developer Quiz
+# Modern JavaScript Developer Milestone Challenge
 # Robot Battledome

 ## Setup

-1. `cd` to your quizzes directory.
+1. `cd` to your challenges directory.
 1. Clone this repository and `cd` into the directory it creates.
 1. Now run the following commands.

     ```bash
-    git checkout -b quiz
+    git checkout -b challenge
     touch index.html
-    touch quiz.js
+    touch challenge.js
-    touch quiz.css
+    touch challenge.css
     ```

-You are now ready to work in the `quiz` branch.
+You are now ready to work in the `challenge` branch.

-When your work in complete, push up the branch (`git push origin quiz`) and submit the pull request on Github.
+When your work in complete, push up the branch (`git push origin challenge`) and submit the pull request on Github.

 ## Instructions